The Movement Strategy Phenomenon

 At its core, movement marketing and a successful movement strategy need to understand and connect with the underlying conditions, beliefs, values, virtues, needs, wants, desires and overall emotions that bond a group together along with the behaviors they possess.

 While much of the success of a movement can be attributed to the organic organization and growth of one, the core element behind the success of a brands initiative, is the movement strategy in place.
-Here are a few of the foundational steps and insights to consider when developing a movement strategy for your brand.
+Here are a few of the foundational steps and insights to consider when looking to create a movement strategy for your brand or when collaborating with a movement marketing agency.

 How to Start a Movement